-The most common problem when you do not have any heat in the cabin is actually a low level of coolant.
-Open your hood and check the coolant level (When the engine is cold).
+The most common problem when you have no heat in the cabin is actually a low coolant level.
+Open your bonnet and check the coolant level (when the engine is cold).

-The heater in your car basically works by absorbing heat from the coolant that runs through your engine.
-The engine has a pretty high operating temperature (195 – 220 Fahrenheit) which warms the coolant quickly.
-The coolant has a long cycle where it goes from the radiator to the engine and back into the radiator where at the end it touches the heater.
-So, if you feel that your heater is not working even after your engine has heated up fine, it is time to check your coolant levels.
+The heater in your car basically works by absorbing heat from the coolant flowing through your engine.
+The engine has a fairly high operating temperature (195 – 220 Fahrenheit), which warms the coolant quickly.
+The coolant has a long cycle in which it flows from the radiator to the engine and back into the radiator, where it ends up touching the heater.
+So if you feel that your heater is not working, even if your engine has warmed up well, it’s time to check your coolant level.

-The coolant is usually stored in a small container a bit separate from the radiator.
-Check to see if that container has adequate levels of coolant and if not you can proceed to add anti-freeze coolant or even some water to bring the levels back to maximum.
-If the problem persists then there is something else troubling your heater system.
+The coolant is usually kept in a small container slightly separate from the radiator.
+If this is not the case, you can add antifreeze or even some water to bring the coolant level back up to the maximum.
+If the problem persists, there is something else that is worrying your heating system.

 2. Malfunctioning Thermostat

 The thermostat in a car regulates and measures the temperature of the engine.
-It decides how much water needs to be released in order to keep the engine at optimum temperature.
-Fortunately, it is very easy to check for a failing thermostat.
+It determines how much water needs to be released to keep the engine at the optimum temperature.
+Fortunately, it is very easy to check a defective thermostat.

-You need to start your car cold and keep your eyes fixated on the temperature gauge.
-If after a few minutes the temperature gauge rises, it means your thermostat is working however if it doesn’t rise at all it means there is a malfunction.
-When it does rise halfway you should open up the heater to see if it is working.
-If it does not work still then your thermostat is not the root cause of the problem.
+You need to start your car cold and keep your eyes fixed on the temperature gauge.
+If the temperature indicator rises after a few minutes, this means that your thermostat is working, but if it does not rise at all, there is a malfunction.
+If the temperature rises to half, you should open the heater to see if it works.
+If it still does not work, your thermostat is not the cause of the problem.

 3. Air Lock in the Coolant Pipes

-So, the thermostat is working fine and there is sufficient water/coolant in the radiator.
+So, the thermostat is working perfectly and there is sufficient water/coolant in the radiator.
 The other thing that can go wrong is an airlock in the heating system.
-Sometimes dirt or air can block the heating and cooling system making it hard for the heater to work.
-If you have some experience clearing air blocks then clearing this one should be just as easy.
-The radiator has a bleed screw or in simpler words an air leaking outlet that allows you to clear the air from the pipes.
+Sometimes dirt or air can block the heating and cooling system, making it difficult for the radiator to work.
+If you have some experience in removing air blockages, removing this air blockage should be just as easy.
+The radiator has a vent screw, or more simply, an air outlet that allows you to remove the air from the pipes.

-All you have to do is locate the bleed screw in the radiator and start the car.
-Once the engine starts running and the radiator fan starts up unscrew the bleed port and after some time you will hear a sharp hiss coming from the outlet.
-That is the airlock being removed.
-If any of these instructions sound too complicated you can always acquire the help of a friend or better yet you can consult a mechanic to do the job for you.
+All you have to do is locate the air vent screw in the radiator and start the car.
+Once the engine is running and the radiator fan starts, unscrew the bleed screw, and after a while, you will hear a sharp hissing sound from the outlet.
+That’s the airlock being removed.
+If any of these instructions sound too complicated, you can always get the help of a friend, or better yet, a mechanic who will do the work for you.

 4. Broken Heater Controls

-The heater is operated through a set of controls provided to you inside the car.
-You can toggle the temperature and other settings while sitting inside your car.
-Therefore, it is possible that when nothing else is working then it is just the controls that are stuck or broken.
+The heating is operated via a series of controls that are available inside the car.
+You can change the temperature and other settings while sitting in your car.
+Therefore, if nothing else works, it is possible that only the controls are stuck or broken.

-These controls are built from cheap materials like plastic which makes them highly susceptible to damage.
-There are many YouTube videos on the internet that will show you how to fix the heater controls but if you are not a DIY person then you can invest in some new controls.
-They are pretty cheap so you won’t feel the dent in your pocket.
+These controls are made of cheap materials like plastic, which makes them very vulnerable to damage.
+There are many YouTube videos on the internet that show you how to repair the heating controls, but if you are not a DIY enthusiast, you can invest in some new controls.
+They are quite cheap, so you won’t feel the dent in your pocket.

-In some cases, you have to replace the whole heater control unit.
+In some cases, you will need to replace the entire heating control unit.

 5. Broken Heater Flaps/motors

-Under your dashboard, there are flaps that are regulating either the airflow or the coolant flow through your heater matrix.
-If any of these flaps/electric motors are broken, there is a big risk that your heat won’t work as suggested.
+Under your dashboard are flaps that regulate either the airflow or the coolant flow through your heating matrix.
+If one of these flaps/electric motors is defective, there is a great risk that your heater will not function as suggested.

-If you have a newer car with electric motors to the flaps – you will most likely get a trouble code on them when you are searching through the system with a diagnostic computer.
+If you have a newer car with electric motors on the flaps – you will most likely get an error code on them when you scan the system with a diagnostic computer.

-You can also locate the flaps and try to see if you can see them moving when you are changing the heater control.
+You can also locate the flaps and try to see if they move when you change the heater control.

 6. Clogged Heater Matrix

-If nothing seems to work then it is possible that your heater matrix has gone bad and that means you are looking at a trip to the mechanic.
-The heater matrix is the core of the heating system so it is obvious that if the heater matrix goes bad your entire heating system fails.
+If nothing seems to be working, it is possible that your heating matrix has gone bad, which means you are about to take a trip to the mechanic.
+The heating matrix is the heart of the heating system, so it is obvious that if the heating matrix fails, your entire heating system will fail.

-The heater matrix is an expensive component and the replacement is often an advanced task because it’s often fitted deep under your dashboard.
-The mechanic would charge you approximately $600 – $1000 depending on the make and model of your vehicle.
-From that total cost, the heater core itself is priced at $100 – $250.
+The heating matrix is an expensive component, and replacing it is often a challenging task as it is often installed deep under the dashboard.
+The mechanic would charge you about $600 to $1000 depending on the make and model of your car.
+Of this total cost, the radiator itself is charged at $100 to $250.

-The real culprit is the labor cost and as you might have noticed for such a job the labor cost tends to be high.
+The real culprit is the cost of labor, as you may have noticed, because the cost of labor for such work is usually high.